 Or you will be posted to sea to gain experience onboard naval vessels and be exposed to naval culture.
 You'll be required to assist in all general ship activities and may even be part of the ship's boarding parties.
 In addition, you will be required to maintain all diving equipment on the ship and assist the Senior Rating Diver with all diving related tasks.

-After achieving a minimum of 10 hours consolidation diving you will commence your Able Diver Warfare Course which is 15 weeks in duration and will cover the following:
+After completing your competency log you will eligible to commence your Able Diver Warfare Course which is about 38 weeks in duration and will cover the following:

 - Compressed air diving to 50 metres